You can now start registering your SIM card with Smart.

 Active Smart Prepaid subscribers, prior to the start of SIM registration (December 27, 2022), have a deadline of April 26, 2023, to register their SIMs.
 If you fail to register within the period specified, your SIM will be deactivated automatically.

 Therefore, you cannot use the SIM for calls, texts, and mobile data.
 However, a deactivated Smart Prepaid SIM card will be given a 5-day grace period to register and get reactivated.
-Meanwhile, the registration duration may be extended for up to 120 days by the Department of Information and Communications Technology (DICT).

 What information do I need to have my SIM card registered?